-A 650 credit Score in Canada is considered below average, but it's easy to move up the ranks!
+A 650 credit Score in Canada is considered below average, but it’s easy to move up the ranks!
 A credit score is an important financial tool that measures how likely you are to repay your loans as agreed.
-In Canada, credit scores scale from 300 which is very poor, to 900 which is the best.
+In Canada, credit scores range from 300 which is very poor, to 900 which is the best.

 According to Equifax, one of the major credit bureaus in Canada, a 650 credit score is classified as “fair,” on a scale from “poor” to “excellent.”
-This is because having a 650 credit score qualifies you for most financial products but at a higher interest rate than people with a better credit score.
+This is because having a 650 credit score qualifies you for most financial products but at a higher interest rate than people with a better credit score would get.
 Many financial institutions use your score to evaluate your credit risk as a borrower and decide what financial product to offer you and at what interest rate.

 Of course, you won’t get a premium credit card, but you can still access competitive products.
 It’s important to understand how to calculate your credit score, the factors involved, and how to improve your 650 credit score to a good or excellent one.
 Stay put as we x-ray the innards of a 650 credit score.